fallen-icarus/cardano-options/README.md

 this means options traders can create one contract for sale and buy another one in the same transaction.

+*Purchase outputs must be in the same order as the purchase inputs!* The contract output and premium payment output do *not* need to be paired up.
+The requirements are:

+1. Contract1 output must appear before contract2 output.
+2. Premium1 output must appear before premium2 output.

+Any ordering that satisfies the above contraints will succeed.
+You can even have unrelated outputs between the required outputs.
+This ordering restriction helps with performance.

 ### Active UTxO Actions

 ##### Executing Active UTxOs